The Underlay Protocol

 - Forking.

 POST .../forkcreates a new collection under your org with the source's latest version.
 Because records, schemas, and files are content-addressed, forking copies only the manifest; zero additional storage.
 The fork tracks its origin viaforkedFrom.
+A fork references the full record bodies and gives the forker owner-level access to them, so a caller who is not a member of the source org is refused with403when the source holds any private content — private records, private types, or records with private fields.
+Members of the source org can always fork.

 Errors